What is Dependency Injection?

 }

-If you write a class that requires, for example, a database for its operation, don't invent where to get it from, but have it passed.
-Either as a parameter of the constructor or another method.
-Admit dependencies.
-Admit them in the API of your class.
+If you write a class that requires, for example, a database for its operation, don't invent where to get it from, but have it passed to you.
+Perhaps as a parameter of the constructor or another method.
+Acknowledge dependencies.
+Acknowledge them in your class's API.
 You will get understandable and predictable code.

 And what about this class, which logs error messages: